tuzig/www.tuzig.com/content/pages/about.md

 Title: About
 Author: Benny Daon

+I am a software craftsman who understands agile development and the importance of automated testing and documentation.
+I am a "full stack" developer,meaning I am good at coding a frontend using frameworks like AngularJS, and I can code DevOps tools based on tools like Docker.
+I love Python and Javascript and know very little about SQL and a lot about data networks.

 I've started coding after my Bar-Mitzva in Basic and 8 bit assembler and am still enjoying it, more than 30 years later.
 In late 1997 I co-founded Shunra Software - a bootstrap - and lead the development of